 Below is our two week Rajasthan itinerary.
 You don’t need to do it in the order we did as the distances are fairly short and there are good transport links between the major cities (click on the individual posts for more information about trains etc).

 Calm and chaos.
 Rich and poor.
 Filthy streets and incredible historic sites.
-This is big city India, with all its charm and horrors visible from the back of a tuk tuk.
+This is big city India, with all its charm and horrors visible from the back of a rickshaw.
 You’ll see heartbreaking poverty and unimaginable opulence, mounds of rubbish on the street and some of the most elegant palaces ever constructed.

-A good way to see Jaipur is by tuk tuk.
+A good way to see Jaipur is by rickshaw.
 I got talking to a guy called Babu at the train station and he showed us around the next day.
 We went out to Amber to see the sand-castle like fort and explored the sights in the city centre — there’s a lot to see but you can do most of it in a day.

 FURTHER READING: Touring the Forts in Palaces in Jaipur